TinkurLab/monorepo-pr-labeler-action/README.md

 This GitHub Action runs when an [`pull_request` event webhook](https://developer.github.com/v3/activity/events/types/#issuesevent) is fired in your GitHub repo.
 The action checks if any of the files in the pull request are in a module (ex. `/directory1/...` from the root of the monorepo).
 If one or more modules are found, the pull request is labeled with a label for each module repo.
 Directories that beging with a dot (ex. `/.directory/`) are ignored.
 The action also supports configuring a list of one or more base directories if modules are within base directories (ex. `/.directory/directory/`) such as within [Lerna projects](https://github.com/lerna/lerna), and configuring a label prefix and suffix.

+Note: If you're migrating from version 2.x to 3.x, the automatic prefix `📁 Repo: <repo>` is now optional.
+If you want to keep this prefix or add a different prefix, see "Adding a custom prefix or suffix to labels" below.

 ## Examples

 Example of PR that has changes in two modules: